gustavares/cos-tutorial/TUTORIAL.md

 ```
 GET /api/buckets/:bucketName/files/:key/presigned/upload/multipart
 ```
 Differently from the other upload route, the client will decide to call this one depending on the file size.
-The minimum file size to do a multipart upload is 5MB.
+You can only do multipart uploads if the file is larger than 5MB.
 It receives the `bucketName` and `fileName`, as route parameters and the number of `parts` as a query parameter.
 Responds with a status `200` and an object with the upload id and an array of objects with the signed URLs paired with an index.

 #### 3.2.4 **Complete multipart upload route**